jdc20181/BeffsBrowser/README.md

 # Announcments

+**Changes to Compatible OS is coming soon**

+Read some of the changes: [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Changes-to-Supported-OS-Versions)

 **Version 2.3.2**

 Due sometime in Novemberish/Early December bigger release planned for 2.3.2, so it may be delayed.

 [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.3.2-Coming-soon)

 ** Current Version: Version 2.3.1 Patch**